ohduran/ohduran.github.io/_posts/2018-12-04-tractatus.md

 >
 > -- __Tractatus__

 Again, the world is subjective to us; it is what we see, not what there is.
-No wonder why psychologists like Kahnemann and Tversky have coined the phrase "[What we see is all there is]" to laugh about our 'irrational' behaviour.
+No wonder why psychologists like Kahnemann and Tversky have coined the phrase "[What we see is all there is](https://www.inc.com/daniel-kahneman/idea-lab-what-you-see-not-all-there-is.html)" to laugh about our 'irrational' behaviour.
 It is indeed a mark of our evolution as species that we treat only what we see firsthand as real. *Seeing is believing*.

 The subject does not belong to the world.
 Rather, it is a limit of the world.
 No part of our experience is at the same time a priori, it's accidental.
 It just happens to be that way, but by now means it *had* to be that way.
 It could be something else entirely.
 There is no a priori order of things.